ryanleong/FE_Layout_Templates/README.md

 # Layout Framework
 ### CSS Libraries

-These libraries have been converted to SASS to be imported
+These libraries have been converted to SASS to be imported as they have been customized
 - Reset CSS
 - Normalize CSS
 - Bootstrap (only grid system)
 - Animate CSS

+Theses libraries are CDN calls
+- Swiper 3.3.1

-### JS Libraries
+### JS Libraries (from CDN)
-- jQuery 2.2.4
+- jQuery 3.1.1
-- Swiper
+- Swiper 3.3.1
 .
-WOW
+WOW 1.1.2
-- jQuery ImagesLoaded
+- jQuery ImagesLoaded 4.1.1

 ### Components

+#### JS Functions
+Refer to "src/assets/js/_layout-framework.js".

 #### .lightbox